 - Using your free hand tighten the velcro straps on the left and right side of your head.
 It should feel firm but not tight.

-- Using your free hand then tighten the top velcro strap until it is firm against the back of your head.
+- Tighten the top velcro strap until it is firm against the back of your head.

 - Remove your hand to ensure that the headset is tight enough against your face.